Remo-lilnonbinary/tributo/README.md

 global test, and the federated model scores around 70 percent, with zero raw rows shared.
 Because the training is real and unseeded, the numbers vary run to run.

-For the heavier "we ran FLock's own toolkit" artifact, a federated LoRA fine-tune of a small language model using FLocKit, follow `scripts/run_flockit.md` and capture the before and after evaluation loss.
-The live path is demo-safe and instant.
-The FLocKit path is the pitch-credibility artifact and is run offline ahead of time.
+For the heavier FLock toolkit artifact, `scripts/run_flockit.md` documents the federated LoRA fine-tune path using FLocKit and the before-and-after evaluation loss.
+The live path is instant for the demo, while the FLocKit path shows how the same privacy-preserving improvement loop maps onto FLock's own federated tooling.

 ## Accountability artifacts